-The Community Financial Education Foundation’s mission is to educate the American public and reach underserved communities by teaching meaningful financial life skills, encouraging positive financial behaviors, and providing access to outcome-based, educational resources over the long-term.
-The Community Financial Education Foundation (CFEF) is a non-profit 501(c)(3) national financial literacy foundation based in Washington, DC.
-Founded in 2007, CFEF expanded the scope of the founders’ vision and now offers free financial education workshops across the spectrum of personal finance topics.
-CFEF reaches underserved community groups across America and those in need of getting started or back on track to financial responsibility.
-We promote this initiative as “My Starting Point”.
+The Community Financial Education Foundation's (CFEF) mission is to educate the American public and reach underserved communities by teaching meaningful financial life skills, encouraging positive financial behaviors, and providing access to outcome-based, educational resources over the long-term.
+Founded in 2007, CFEF is a non-profit national financial literacy foundation based in Washington, DC.
+CFEF offers free financial education workshops across the spectrum of personal finance topics.

 Click To Empower – The Allstate Foundation (Website)

 "Economic abuse" affects many women each year and prevents victims from obtaining and using financial resources.
 The Allstate Foundation has taken action to address economic abuse by providing domestic violence survivors with financial knowledge, skills, resources, and economic empowerment.